apache/iotdb/docs/UserGuide/System Tools/NodeTool.md

 The default values are `127.0.0.1` and `31999`, respectively.

+If you need to monitor the remote cluster or modify the JMX service port number, set the actual IP and port with the `-h` and `-p` options.

-When JMX authentication service is enabled, the user name and password of JMX service should be specified.
+When JMX authentication service is enabled, the username and password of JMX service should be specified.
 The default values are `iotdb` and `passw!d`, respectively.

-If you need to monitor the remote cluster or modify the JMX service port number, set the actual IP and port with the `-h` and `-p` options.
+Please use the start parameters `-u` and `-pw` to specify the username and password of the JMX service.

 ## Explains
 In a distributed system, a node is identified by node IP, metadata port, data port and cluster port \<IP:METAPORT:DATAPORT:CLUSTERPORT>.